Commercial Intruder Alarms explained by Elite Fire Security

 - Police Monitoring – The police will be notified through the alarm receiving centre

-Wireless Intruder Alarm Systems – Wireless systems provide options to for sensors, cameras, beams and motion detectors to be installed in and around your property which alert you when someone or something is detected.
+Wireless Intruder Alarm Systems – Wireless systems provide options for for sensors, cameras, beams and motion detectors to be installed in and around your property which alert you when someone or something is detected.
 These alarm systems are good if you have multiple entry points as the system will alert you which sensor, camera, beam and motion point has been disturbed.

 Audible Intruder Alarms – Audible systems set off a loud alarm and flashing strobe lights designed to attract a lot of attention.
 These type of systems will alarm any intruders, however, as they are unmonitored key holders and the police will not be alerted unless a member of the public calls to report a disturbance.
 This means they are not always the best option for commercial premises as they rely on neighbours or passers-by noticing and reporting the disturbance as well as some experienced intruders not being put off by the alarm sound and flashing lights.